SymfonyCasts/symfony6/sfcasts/ep3-doctrine/docker-env-vars.md

 But the most important one by far is `DATABASE_URL`.

 Ok: Doctrine is configured!
 Next, let's create the database itself via a `bin/console` command.
-When we do that, we'll learn a trick for doing that *with* the environment variables from the Symfony binary.
+When we do that, we'll learn a trick for doing this *with* the environment variables from the Symfony binary.